na-na-hi/renget/archive/d6rdp.md

 The country is landlocked and is bordered by Choco in the northwest, Suisei in the northeast, Miko in the east, Azki in the southeast, Aki in the southwest, and Subaru in the west.

+###Flag
-Flag: Five horizontal bands of yellow, black, white, black, and yellow.
+Five horizontal bands of yellow, black, white, black, and yellow.
 The black bands are double the width of the yellow bands, and the white band is double width of the black bands.
 In the center of the white band are two black bat wings.

+###General Overview
-General Overview: The people of the Nocturnal State are quiet, suspicious of outsiders, and introverted.
+The people of the Nocturnal State are quiet, suspicious of outsiders, and introverted.
 Because of the harshness of the land, as well as the near-death experience of Mel at the hands of foreign would-be usurpers, the Yozorans are not accepting of those who originate outside of their country, and tend towards xenophobia.

 There is a sharp divide between the ruling power of the common class and the elites, the vampires.
 Early on in the country’s history, Mel created the first vampires as her thralls, to make those who would better appreciate and understand her by becoming more like her.
 These vampires grew to become the nobility of the nation, and were expected to be their defenders as well.